thomas-roux/iris_analysis/README.md

 ## 5. Discussion
+The IDS offers a large and complete set of continuous data that allows for numerous statistical tests to take place.
+The simple descriptive and Pearson correlation tests performed in this summary provide some insight into the extent of the data.

+Applying a general rule of thumb that 95% of observations of a normal distribution lie within 2 SD of the mean, it is evident from the initial descriptive statistics of the sample that the observations lie within a normal distribution.
+The plotted histograms would support this.
+However, there is a bimodal distribution evident in both petal length and petal width.
+On further examination of the data by species, one notes that a single species is responsible for this bimodal appearance, namely *I. setosa* (see Sample Pairplot above).
+This is confirmed by the boxplots of the variables by species, in which there is no overlap between *I. setosa* and the other two species for petal length and petal width.
+It is this distinct difference of these two variables within *I. setosa* that make it distinguishable from the other two Iris species.

+The correlation coefficients for the sample show large associations (> 0.5 according to [Cohen's standard](https://www.statisticssolutions.com/correlation-pearson-kendall-spearman/)) between sepal length, and petal length (0.87) and petal width (0.82).
+The strong association between petal length and petal width is to be expected (0.96), given the interdependence of the two variables.
+However, apart from *I. versicolor*, these strong associations are not noted throughout the other species.
+Indeed, these associations are poor in *I. setosa* (< 0.3), while only sepal length and petal length show large associations (> 0.5) in *I. virginica*.
+The size of these associations is clear when one examines the scattering of data points on the pairplot charts for these variables by species.
+Of note, *I. versicolor* is the only species that shows large associations (> 0.5) between all variables.

 ## 6. What others have done with the data set
+The IDS is a staple dataset for machine learning and pattern recognition.
+It has been used as a [case study](https://www.ibm.com/communities/analytics/watson-analytics-blog/watson-analytics-use-case-the-iris-data-set/) to show the capabilities of IBM's Watson Analytics, and serves as a [learning tool](https://archive.ics.uci.edu/ml/datasets/iris) for machine learning.
+Indeed, the dataset has found its way into several textbooks about [advanced statistical analysis and data mining](https://www.sciencedirect.com/topics/mathematics/length-petal), where it has been used to explain various decision trees and predictive tools.
+A good example of these techniques and the use of the IDS to explain them can be found on [Rafael Santos' blog](http://www.lac.inpe.br/~rafael.santos/Docs/R/CAP394/WholeStory-Iris.html).
+The distinct differences in petal length and petal width across species, and the resultant clustering into two groups (*I. setosa* vs *I. versicolor* and *I. virginica*) as discussed above, together with the completeness of the dataset, make the IDS so appealing as a test dataset for machine learning and data mining.

 ## 7. Conclusion

 ## 8. References
 - https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet